 Cinnamon Chip Cookie Bark is a fun way to use Hershey’s Cinnamon Chips.
 Or maybe there’s another brand I don’t know of?
 The ones I find (and usually around the holidays) are from Hershey’s.
 Anyhow, this is a thin and crisp cookie bark made with a mixture of cinnamon chips and pecans.

-Below is the full batch, but you can also halve it.
+Below is the full batch recipe, but you can also halve it.
 Bake times may vary depending on your oven, so if your oven runs hot yours may be done in 17 minutes.
 So far, I haven’t had any problems getting the bark crisp enough.

 Cinnamon Chip Cookie Bark